vempr/Collectop/README.md

 # Collectop

-A simple game as the last exercise of a course.
+A simple game as the last exercise of a programming course.
 I decided to create a fun little game, where the player has to collect some rings in a short timeframe.
 You can find the course at https://programming-23.mooc.fi/, and the exercise https://programming-23.mooc.fi/part-14/4-your-own-game#quiz-8435be7f-180e-5d13-b693-306ddaeb45cd

 Time needed from scratch: 1 day (5 hours)